-Type O blood does not cause an immune response when it is received by people with type A, type B, or type AB blood.
+Type O blood does not cause an immune response when it is given to people with type A, type B, or type AB blood.
 This is why type O blood cells can be given to patients of any blood type.
-People with type O blood are called "universal donors."
-However, people with type O can only receive type O blood.
+People with type O blood are called universal donors.
+But people with type O can only receive type O blood.

 Both blood and plasma transfusions must be matched to avoid an immune reaction.
 Before anyone receives blood, both the blood and the person receiving it are tested carefully to avoid a reaction.
 Usually a reaction occurs because of a clerical error causing a patient to receive incompatible blood.

 The following are symptoms of ABO incompatible transfusion reactions:

 The health care provider will perform a physical exam.
 Blood tests will usually show: